smarchini/hybrid-fenwick-tree/README.md

 # Usage and examples

 All you need is the `include` directory.
-This library is tested with a x86_64 Linux computer and GCC 8.2.
+This library is tested on a x86_64 Linux computer with GCC 8.2.
 The concepts behind this library are general, but in fact this library uses some compiler-specific directives (i.e. the `__attribute__((__may_alias__))`) and built-in functions (i.e.
 `__builtin_popcountll`).
 For this reason, if you intend to use it in a different